 - Take a friend.
 Preferably for both you and your child.
 While there are plenty of spots for refreshment and sitting down, conversation outside of the 'workplaces' is a bit thin for adults.
 Groups of children can also be intimidating and solo children may suffer.

 - If you do go with friend’s ensure you check-in as a group.
 This gives the adults more flexibility on checking in and out.
 As adults and children are all given an RFID bracelet and no child will be able to exit Kidzania without one of the adults who was present at check-in.

-- Children aged 0-7 must be with an adult at all times, whereas kids aged 8+ can go around and explore this mini city on their own.
-If you have a toddler with you too, there is a small soft play area for them too.
+- Children aged 0-7 years must be with an adult at all times, whereas kids aged 8+ can go around and explore this mini city on their own.
+If you have a toddler with you, there is a small soft play area for them.

-- If your children aged 8+ are staying on their own be sure to take a book or something to do for yourself!
-There a couple of cafes to sit down at or you are allowed to leave Kidzania and head into Westfield (ask about the discounts available if you do head out for a spot of shopping some are exclusive to Kidania customers).
-There is also an adults-only area in Kidzania called the Garden Shed, where you there is a couple of computers to use if you fancy catching up on life admin or read a newspaper.
+- If your children aged 8+ and staying on their own be sure to take a book or something to do for yourself!
+There is a couple of cafes to sit down, or you are allowed to leave Kidzania and head off into Westfield (ask about the discounts available if you do head out for a spot of shopping some are exclusive to Kidania customers).
+There is also an adults-only area in Kidzania called the Garden Shed, where you there is a couple of computers to use if you fancy catching up on life admin or to read a newspaper.